Skip to main content

 Solving the example gives you the flow and velocity in every pipe, the head at each junction, and the gauge pressure at each of the three demands.
 You can see where the system pressure is lowest and confirm whether elevation or distance is the deciding factor.
 The instructive experiment is to lift one demand's elevation or increase its draw and re-solve: the pressure there drops, and if it falls too far the negative-pressure advisory flags it.
 That is the quickest way to find which branch needs a larger diameter.

-This example runs on the free Explorer tier.
+This example runs on the free plan.
 The glossary explains head, gauge pressure and the hydraulic grade line, and the how it works page describes the solver method.

 Open this example in FNS and raise a demand's elevation to see which branch loses pressure first.